RickITKock/express-server-advanced/README.md

 export default app;
 ```

-The test will now succeed and display the following result:
+When you run the test, it should now succeed and display the following result:

 ```console
  PASS  src/__tests__/app.test.ts